Parchive/par3cmdline/windows/ReadMe.txt

   -i<n>    : Number of interleaving
   -fu<n>   : Use UNIX Permissions Packet
   -ff      : Use FAT Permissions Packet
-  -C<text> : Set comment
+  -lp<n>   : Limit repetition of packets in each file -C<text> : Set comment